gclen/cyberspacy/README.rst

 on custom components and attributes, see the `processing pipelines documentation <https://spacy.io/usage/processing-pipelines#custom-components>`_.

-The attributes provided by the IPDetector class are:
+The attributes provided by the IPTagger class are:

 ===================== ======= ===
 ``Token._.is_ipv4``   bool    Whether the token is an IPv4 address.